alvaroandresgarayromero/designpatternsheeet/sandbox/aws/lambda/README.rst

 -------------

-In this project, we utilize aws lambda runtime library to create a C++ lambda function, and Terraform to deploy the lambda, S3, and SQS resources into AWS.
-Then we use the AWS C++ SDK to perform logic operations on AWS SQS to trigger the C++ lambda function.
-The lambda function will return a human readable json string payload and also write an object with the payload contents into the S3 Bucket, in which the payload parameters we will be able to configure.
+In this project, we utilize aws lambda runtime library to create a C++ lambda function, and Terraform to deploy lambda, S3, and SQS resources into AWS.
+Then we use the AWS C++ SDK to create a C++ app to perform logical operations on AWS SQS to trigger the C++ lambda function as well as send some payload data.
+The lambda function process will create an object inside the S3 bucket with the payload data in a human readable json string.
+Finally, the app will retrieve, and download the object file from S3 bucket into our local host.

+The signal path in summary is as follow:

+   C++ app communicates with SQS (triggers lambda and send payload) ---> C++ lambda function (writes payload into an object in S3 bucket) ---> C++ app downloads the object with the payload from S3 bucket to host

 Getting Started
 -----------------